Kaori61/crime-data-analysis/README.md

 Everyone I mention here is very quick to respond to my query.
 I really appreciate their support when I needed it.
 * Emma Lamont - Course facilitator at Code Institute.
 She gave me great support and advice whenever I needed.
 * Celia Pires- aka Class Rep. Gave me great assist to fix my bug in the code.
-* Jane weightman - aka the Brain.
+* Jane Weightman - aka the Brain.
 Very knowledgeable and supportive, helped me fix my bug, advice on image creation and inspirtion on navigation button.